Full Aliveness and Conscious Leadership: Practice Radical Responsibility with Jim Dethmer

 A practical leadership check:

 Try it for two minutes before you give advice.
-Ask someone, “How was your day?”
-Then listen as if your job is not to fix, optimize, defend, or compare, but to actually get them.
+Ask someone, "How was your day?"
+Then listen as if your job is to actually get them, not to fix, optimize, defend, or compare.
+Two full minutes of genuine reception.
+The bar is low, the impact is large.

 Key takeaways

-• The Sedona-style sequence is: welcome what is here, welcome the deeper wanting, and welcome the identification that makes it feel personal.
+- The Sedona-style sequence: welcome what is here, welcome the deeper wanting, welcome the identification that makes it feel personal.

 Free assessment